meganrenae21/life-bingo/README.md

 ### Is there an online mode?

 At the moment, no. I do want to make an online version of the app happen, though.
 You can see where I'm at by taking a look at the [Online Mode](https://github.com/meganrenae21/life-bingo/projects/1) project in the Projects tab.
 However, I can't promise that this will be done any time soon.

+### Is there a mobile app?

+No. Right now I have no plans to bring this app to mobile.
 ## Credits

   - [Electron](https://www.electronjs.org/)